-The Canton Comic Opera Company is a non-profit theatre company, based in Canton, Ohio, dedicated to the preservation and performance of American operettas.
+The Canton Comic Opera Company is a non-profit professional theatre company, based in Canton, Ohio, dedicated to the preservation and performance of American operettas.
 Founded and incorporated in 2003 by executive director, Mr. Joseph N. Rubin, the Canton Comic Opera Company provides talented singers and musicians in the Northeastern Ohio area with the opportunity to perform in operetta productions.
 The Canton Comic Opera Company is the only theatre company in the world dedicated solely to the performance of historic American operettas.

 Mr. Joseph N. Rubin is the founder and executive director of the Canton Comic Opera Company.
 One of the foremost experts on American operetta, Mr. Rubin acts as both director and conductor for all of the Canton Comic Opera Company productions.
 Mr. Rubin has devoted his efforts to researching, restoring, and performing the masterpieces of this forgotten art form.
 The Canton Comic Opera Company’s recent productions include The Sultan of Sulu (1902), The Prince of Pilsen (1903) and Madame Sherry (1910).
 The Canton Comic Opera Company’s productions mark the first time the above works were revived in their original form in over forty years.